 Two Key Ingredients You Need When Opening a Restaurant and Bar

 Only two things make a restaurant or bar work: a great location or great food & cold beer.
 Both would be best.
 I can show you side-by-side bars with one packed and one empty.
 So even if you have a great location, you’ll still have to beat your competition.

 There is also a restaurant in our area that is really out-of-the-way.
 The road does not even go all the way there and you would never find it by chance BUT it is always packed.
 Awesome Food, Cold Beers, Low Prices & Great View combine to make this a ‘Word of Mouth’ favorite.

 Again, be reminded.
-This is a FULL TIME JOB unless you just want to throw your money away opening a restaurant bar in the Philippines.
+This is a FULL-TIME JOB unless you just want to throw your money away by opening a restaurant bar in the Philippines.

 How to Legally Go About Opening a Restaurant Bar in the Philippines